huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 And the example of the coproduct is the first way we combining the two lines, to be more general, in ***Set***, the coproduct of 2 sets is the disjoint union of them.

 The other thing that is the word `universal` implies is that the product and coproduct if they exist, there can be may of them, but all of them are unique up to unique isomorphisms.
-So that we can using 'the product' or 'the coproduct'.
+So that we can use 'the product' or 'the coproduct'.

 Now let's see a Typescript application of the categorical product.
 A pair of values, a two values list in Typescript, can be used to describe a product.
 Since the product can have 2 projections, then we can use Typescript to defining it: